ameg47/nicapodcast-CMS/README.md

 ## How to run locally:

-In order to run it locally I recommend using Local WP (https://localwp.com/).
-After installing Local WP you should:
+In order to run it locally I recommend using Local WP (https://localwp.com/)./n After installing Local WP you should:

 1- Download this repo as a ZIP (Code -> Download as Zip).
-It should include both the wp-content folder and the local.sql file.
+It should include both the wp-content folder and the local.sql file./n
 2- Import the repo into Local -> Open Local WP and go to Import Site (top left corner menu).
 3- Select the downloaded ZIP file.
 4- IMPORTANT!
 A prompt will ask for Local site name and it has to be "nicapodcasts" OR you have to modify the Site Domain "nicapodcasts.local" on the site overview after importing.